It’s the fish cookery method beloved by chefs everywhere.

 DeBuyer Heavy Oval French Steel Fry Pan

 Every fish cook should consider investing in an oval pan.
-It's the only shape that will allow you to do a decent job sauteing large whole flat fish on the bone (think flounder, turbot, or the classic black sole meniere) This particular pan is made of carbon steel and at nearly 12 inches in length it offers plenty of surface area to get a nice golden color on mid to large size fillets or whole fish.
+It’s the only shape that will allow you to do a decent job sauteing large whole flat fish on the bone (think flounder, turbot, or the classic black sole meniere) This particular pan is made of copper lined with stainless steel and at nearly 12 inches in length it offers plenty of surface area to get a nice golden color on mid to large size fillets or whole fish.

 Best Frying Pan Material

 Chefs love their copper and stainless steel pans for good reason.
 Their strong, durable, and able to withstand the frantic pace of the pro kitchen.

 They also give the best results when it comes to pan-frying fish.
 There’s a knack to using them though and you’ll need practice and a little patience (more on this later)